Marfan Syndrome Factsheet (for Schools)

 - benefit from having an individualized education plan (IEP) or 504 education plan

-Students with Marfan shouldn't skip physical activity.
+- can and should do safe types of physical activity.
 Low-impact activities — like non-competitive bike riding, swimming, dancing, and walking — can help them get the exercise they need.
-Doctors will help determine what physical activities are appropriate.
+Doctors will help students know what physical activities they can do.

 - should wear a medical alert bracelet and have a care plan in place